David Court (bishop): Ordained ministry

 Court was made a deacon at Petertide 1991 (7 July) by Paul Barber, Bishop of Brixworth; and ordained a priest the following Petertide (5 July 1992) by Bill Westwood, Bishop of Peterborough — both times at Peterborough Cathedral.
 Court served his title (curacy) in Barton Seagrave; from 1994 to 1997, he served a second curacy in Kinson before moving to become Vicar of Mile Cross, Norwich.
 He then moved to become Vicar of Cromer in 2003; while remaining in which post, he became Rural Dean of Repps and an honorary canon of Norwich Cathedral in 2010.

 Episcopal ministry

 On 9 May 2014, it was announced that Court had been appointed Bishop of Grimsby in the Diocese of Lincoln.
 He was duly consecrated by Justin Welby, Archbishop of Canterbury on 25 July 2014 at St Paul's Cathedral, London and installed at Lincoln Cathedral on 27 July 2014.

-Between May 2019 and February 2021, during the suspension of the Bishop of Lincoln (Christopher Lowson), Court was served as acting diocesan bishop of the Diocese of Lincoln.
-He has once more been acting Bishop of Lincoln since 1 May 2023, during the interregnum, in succession to Stephen Conway who had been acting bishop since Lowson retired in December 2021.
+Between May 2019 and February 2021, during the suspension of the Bishop of Lincoln (Christopher Lowson), Court served as acting diocesan bishop of the Diocese of Lincoln.
+He was also acting Bishop of Lincoln in 2023, during the interregnum, in succession to Stephen Conway who had been acting bishop since Lowson retired in December 2021.

 On 3 February 2025, it was announced that Court would retire, resigning his See effective 31 July.